 A Review of People Power: The Community Organizing Tradition of Saul Alinsky

-By Paul Buckwalter for St. Philips in the Hills Episcopal Church, Tucson, AZ
+By the late Rev. Paul Buckwalter for St. Philips in the Hills Episcopal Church, Tucson, AZ

 People Power: The Community Organizing Tradition of Saul Alinsky: Aaron Schutz and Mike Miller, editors.
 Nashville: Vanderbilt University Press, 2015 - XV + 352 pp $31.00 (paper)